Vim workflow

 Number keys for direct layout access:

-Brackets for main area ratio and master count:
+Brackets for main area ratio and main window count: